armcnc/armcnc/frontend/readme.md

 ## Secondary Development

-> You can complete development and compilation on your local computer, then upload it to the Ubuntu platform for deb packaging.
+> You can complete development and compilation on your local computer.

 1、Install project dependencies